hakanttek/hara-pay/README.md

 # Setup, Configuration, and Testing Instructions

-1. **Firebase Service Account:** Generate the required `serviceAccountKey.json` and place it in the `etc/secrets/serviceAccountKey.json` file.
+1. **Firebase Service Account:** In Firebase Console, select your project, go to `Service accounts`," click "Generate new private key", and place the JSON file in `etc/secrets/serviceAccountKey.json`.

 2. **Environment Variables:** Define `ACCOUNT_ID` and `PRIVATE_KEY` (DER Encoded Private Key) in the `api/.env` file.